Rising star Efron sees film career at crossroads

 Efron is one of several rising Hollywood stars in Venice this year, along with Selena Gomez ("Spring Breakers") and Shia LaBeouf ("The Company You Keep").

-Venice organisers are hoping that young blood will help compensate for the lack of A-listers appearing at the world's oldest film festival this year.
+Venice organizers are hoping that young blood will help compensate for the lack of A-listers appearing at the world's oldest film festival this year.

 For director Bahrani, At Any Price contains important themes of corporate greed and economic desperation that are being felt the world over.